-As you begin to pile things into your bag just before setting out to walk the Camino de Santiago, you’ll no doubt start to wonder if you’ve gone too far – or, heaven forbid, not far enough.
+As you begin to pile things into your bag just before setting out to walk the Camino de Santiago, you’ll no doubt start to wonder if you’ve packed too much or not quite enough.

 How do you know what you’ll need when walking for between 20 and 30 km each day?
 Should you bring two pairs of socks or five?
 And what painkillers or medicine do people typically require along the Camino?

-There are no doubt a million and one questions going through your mind as you prepare your bag to walk the Camino de Santiago, so here’s a checklist of the essentials.
+There is no doubt a million and one questions going through your mind as you prepare your bag to walk the Camino de Santiago.
+This Camino de Santiago packing list covers exactly what to pack and what you can leave at home.

 Best Shoes to Walk the Camino

-Your feet will carry you every step of the way, so choosing the best shoes for the Camino de Santiago is one of the most important decisions you’ll make.
-Here’s how to keep your feet happy and blister-free throughout the journey.
+Your feet will carry you every step of the way, so choosing the best shoes for the Camino is one of the most important decisions you’ll make.
+Here’s how to keep your feet happy and blister-free throughout your Camino walk.

 Hiking Boots

-Good quality and already worn-in is highly advisable.
-Trainers are fine for many parts of the Camino when completely dry but can make things difficult in bad weather.
+Choose good-quality hiking boots that are already worn in before you travel.
+Trainers are fine for many parts of the Camino when the trail is completely dry, but they can make things difficult in wet or muddy conditions.

 Trainers/Flip Flops

-At the end of the day, you really need some lightweight footwear to use that is comfortable but also gives your feet a chance to breathe and recuperate after the long walk.
+At the end of the day, you really need some lightweight footwear, such as runners or flip flops, that feel comfortable and give your feet a chance to breathe and recover after the long walk.

 Essential Bags for the Camino Walk

-Your bag is much more than just storage – it’s your lifeline for each day’s walk.
-Here’s how to choose the perfect day bag to carry your essentials while keeping the load light for the long Camino days.
+Your bag is much more than just simple storage: it is your lifeline for each day’s walk.
+Here’s how to choose a comfortable day bag that carries your essentials while keeping the load light for the long Camino days.

 Day bag

-Your day bag is going to become your best friend, so try to choose something light and comfortable, while giving you enough space to carry water, snacks, extra clothing, etc. We recommend something in the 20 litres region.
+Your day bag is going to become your best friend, so try to choose something light and comfortable, while giving you enough space to carry water, snacks, your Camino passport, and extra clothing.

 Clothing Essentials for the Camino de Santiago Walk

 Dressing for the Camino means thinking ahead and packing light.
-From breathable layers to reliable merino wool socks, here’s what to wear to stay comfortable in all weather along the Camino trail.
+From breathable layers to reliable merino wool socks, here’s what to wear and add to your Camino de Santiago packing list to stay comfortable in all weather along the Camino trail.

 Socks